Song of the Shank: Critical reception

-The cover of the novel featured a blurb by Junot Diaz, who writes: "The prodigiously talented Jeffery Renard Allen is without question one of our most important writers."
+The cover of the novel featured a blurb by Junot Díaz, who writes: "The prodigiously talented Jeffery Renard Allen is without question one of our most important writers."
 The novel received additional blurbs on the book and printed and online publicity from a number of distinguished writers, including John Edgar Wideman, Ishmael Reed, and Rene Steinke.
 Here are the blurbs as listed on the first edition of the book and the author's and publishers websites: